mycheong/NLP-basic-python/README.md

 This repository contains examples of using nltk for basic NLP tasks such as text normalization and text exploratory analysis.
 Below are the links to the jupyter notebooks for :-

-1. Exploring a book from the nltk corpus - Moby Dick https://github.com/mycheong/NLP-basic-python/blob/master/MobyDick.ipynb
+1. Exploring a book from the nltk corpus - Moby Dick \\
+  https://github.com/mycheong/NLP-basic-python/blob/master/MobyDick.ipynb
-2. Exploring inaugural speeches of Bush, Obama and Trum. https://github.com/mycheong/NLP-basic-python/blob/master/Inaugural_speeches.ipynb
+2. Exploring inaugural speeches of Bush, Obama and Trump. \\ https://github.com/mycheong/NLP-basic-python/blob/master/Inaugural_speeches.ipynb